-At this point you can only see the mail merge fields.

-- viii.
+- vii.
+Click the <<ABC>> button on the Mailmerge toolbar inside Word to view the data for the mail merge fields. - viii.
 Once finished editing the document, minimize Word to see Synergy Soft. - ix.
-Click the Update Mail merge/Document button. - x.
+Click the Update Mailmerge/Document button. - x.
 The program now gives you the ability to merge the document and data source or keep them separate.